h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 The `withdraw` function is a [transact function](#transact-functions) that allows anyone to withdraw up to 2 tokens from the contract.
 The function is annotated with `assetsInContract = true` as it uses the contract's assets.
 It is also annotated with `updateFields = true` because it updates the `balance` contract fields.
 Since anyone can call the function, the `checkExternalCaller` annotation is set to `false`.
 For a detailed explanation of the `@using` annotation, refer to the [Function Annotations](#function-annotations) section.

-The `WithDraw` [transaction script](#transaction-scripts) is defined in the `withdraw.ral` file.
+The `Withdraw` [transaction script](#transaction-scripts) is defined in the `withdraw.ral` file.
 The logic is straightforward: it simply calls the `withdraw` function of the `TokenFaucet` contract with the specified amount.

 ```rust
 // Defines a transaction script.